Difference Between Excel Row vs Excel Column

 Let us discuss some of the major differences:

-- In a database management system, the row consists or comprises of various data fields; on the other hand, a Column consists of a single data attribute or an accumulator of a single attribute in a data set.
-In excel, the intersection of rows and columns is referred to as a cell which is commonly used to apply formulas in excel and draw comparable analysis.
+- In a database management system, the row comprises various data fields; conversely, a Column consists of a single data attribute or an accumulator of a single attribute in a data set.
+In Excel, the intersection of rows and columns is referred to as a cell commonly used to apply formulas in Excel and draw comparable analyses.

 Excel Row vs Excel Column Comparison Table